ZarmDev/To-doz-React/featurestoadd/To-Do.md

 - ❗Allow user to change break amount of time in settings
 - ❗Allow user to change focus session to progress bar
 - ❗Added option to start from last section
-- ❗Security: Don't store sensitive data in local storage, use cookies instead
+- ❗Security: Don't store sensitive data in local storage, use indexeddb instead
 - ❗Add long term and short term panes
 - ❗Sub-sections
 - ❗Add panes that are automatically added every x amount of

+- Low power mode check if device is low power mode or add a setting to save energy and on low performant devices!

+- Consider changing folder strucutre in components (really bad.)

+- Add a go to bottom button on ALL pages (because say in the sections.js, if you have like 20 sections you have to press add section and then go all the way down)